KnowThePepper

 How Hot is Wiri Wiri?
 Heat Level & Flavor

-The Wiri Wiri delivers 100K–350K Scoville Heat Units, placing it in the Extra-Hot tier (100K–1M SHU).
-That makes it roughly 70x hotter than a jalapeño.
+The Wiri Wiri delivers 100K–350K Scoville Heat Units, placing it in the Extra-Hot tier (100K-1M SHU).
+That makes it roughly 13-140x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: bright and fruity.

-Wiri Wiri Nutrition Facts & Health Benefits
+Wiri Wiri Nutrition Facts & Serving Context

 Like most hot peppers in this heat range, wiri wiri peppers are nutritionally dense relative to their small size.
 They provide vitamin C in amounts that can exceed a day's recommended intake per serving, along with vitamin A, potassium, and dietary fiber.
 The compound responsible for heat - capsaicin - has been studied for its potential anti-inflammatory and metabolic effects.
 Peppers in the 100K–350K SHU intensity range contain meaningful capsaicin concentrations.
 Calories are negligible: roughly 5–10 calories per pepper depending on size.